- Overview

 This option is not available.

-UI errors UI compilation errors indicate the possible problems detected in your interfaces whenever a window, a page or a report is saved or whenever the project is recompiled.
-By default, UI compilation errors are enabled for each new project created ("Enable UI compilation" checked).
+UI errors UI compilation errors indicate possible problems detected in your interfaces each time a window, page or report is saved or a project is compiled.
+By default, UI compilation errors are enabled for each new project.
 The "Edit the languages" button allows you to choose the project languages that will be taken into account by the UI compilation.
 Multi-configuration compilation If the "Enable multi-configuration compilation (per user)" option is checked, all the project configurations will be compiled.
 Therefore, the possible compilation errors in a given configuration appear immediately.
 This option is very useful for a WINDEV Mobile project available in Android and iPhone/iPad for example.
-Remember: the project is compiled each time a new line is entered in the code editor, each time it is saved (Ctrl + S), and so on.
-Programming standard These options are used to define a programming standard.
+Reminder: The project is compiled each time it is saved (Ctrl + S), each time you go to a new line in the code editor, etc. Programming standard These options are used to define a programming standard.
 The programming standard "errors" signal the lines of code that do not respect this standard.
 These errors are displayed in the "Compilation errors" pane.
-The available options are as follows: - Standard or prefix syntax: You can:
+The available options are as follows: - Standard or prefix syntax.
+You can:

 - Allow both: In this case, no programming standard error will be displayed.

-- Indicate use of prefix syntax: A programming standard error will appear if prefix syntax is used (e.g., "ListControl.Add").
+- Report use of prefix syntax: A programming standard error will appear if prefix syntax is used (e.g., "ListControl.Add").

-- Indicate use of standard syntax: A programming standard error will appear if standard syntax is used instead of an available prefix syntax.
+- Report use of standard syntax: A programming standard error will appear if standard syntax is used instead of an available prefix syntax.

 - Indicate use of insecure threads: If this option is checked, there will be error messages for unsafe threads.
 For more details, see Thread (Variable type).